Testicular cancer: Treatment

 The three basic types of treatment are surgery, radiation therapy, and chemotherapy.

 Surgery is performed by urologists; radiation therapy is administered by radiation oncologists; and chemotherapy is the work of medical oncologists.
 In most patients with testicular cancer, the disease is cured readily with minimal long-term morbidity.
 While treatment success depends on the stage, the average survival rate after five years is around 95%, and stage 1 cancer cases, if monitored properly, have essentially a 100% survival rate.

 Testicle removal

 The initial treatment for testicular cancer is surgery to remove the affected testicle (orchiectomy).
-While it may be possible, in some cases, to remove testicular cancer tumors from a testis while leaving the testis functional, this is almost never done, as the affected testicle usually contains pre-cancerous cells spread throughout the entire testicle.
-Thus removing the tumor alone without additional treatment greatly increases the risk that another cancer will form in that testicle.
+While it may be possible, in some cases, to remove testicular cancer tumors from a testis while leaving the testis functional, this is seldom done, as the affected testicle usually contains pre-cancerous cells spread throughout the entire testicle.
+Thus, removing the tumor alone without additional treatment greatly increases the risk that another cancer will form in that testicle.